Childs Charitable Trust

 Overview

 Founded by Ernest Childs, a builder from Woking, Surrey, the Childs Charitable Trust was registered as a charity in 2013 (Charity Number 1153327).
-The Trust is a grant-making organization supporting Christian charities and organizations working in the UK and overseas.
+The Trust is a grant-making organisation supporting Christian charities and organisations working in the UK and overseas.
 With an income of £359,472 and expenditure of £831,763 in 2023, the Trust operates with a clear mission: “to see a world where every person has the potential to hear and respond to the Gospel message.”
-The Trust is currently managed by five trustees and employs one staff member (CEO Melanie Churchyard, who has been with the organization since 1999).
-The Trust takes a strategic approach to funding, focusing specifically on organizations that actively share the Christian gospel in their work through evangelistic, educational, and humanitarian projects.
+The Trust is currently managed by five trustees and employs one staff member (CEO Melanie Churchyard, who has been with the organisation since 1999).
+The Trust takes a strategic approach to funding, focusing specifically on organisations that actively share the Christian gospel in their work through evangelistic, educational, and humanitarian projects.

 Funding Priorities